fuyanxu/bgp-downloader/README.md

 - Parses HTML pages to extract file links for download
 - Filters files by specific date rather than returning all files for a month
 - Implements caching mechanism to avoid redundant HTTP requests for the same month
-- Supports parallel downloads with a default concurrency limit of 10 goroutines for improved performance Installation
+- Supports parallel downloads with a default concurrency limit of 10 goroutines for improved performance

 On Windows:
 ```bash